ashmitahaldar/tp/docs/UserGuide.md

 Format: `clear`

 A warning will pop up, where you can type `clear confirm` to confirm the deletion.
+The `clear confirm` command will execute, regardless of any text following it

 ![clearWarning](images/clearWarning.png)